-ARTICLE 10.1: SCOPE AND COVERAGE
+Article 10.1: Scope and Coverage1

-1. This Chapter applies to measures adopted or maintained by a Party relating to:

-(a) investors of the other Party;

-(b) covered investments; and

-(c) with respect to Articles 10.8 and 10.10, all investments in the territory of the Party.
+- 1. This Chapter applies to measures adopted or maintained by a Party relating to: - (a) investors of another Party; - (b) covered investments; and - (c) with respect to Articles 10.9 and 10.11, all investments in the territory of the Party.

-2. A Party's obligations under this Section shall apply to a state enterprise or other person when it exercises any regulatory, administrative, or other governmental authority delegated to it by that Party.
+2. A Party's obligations under this Section shall apply to a state enterprise or other person when it exercises any regulatory, administrative, or other governmental authority delegated to it by that Party, such as the authority to expropriate, grant licenses, approve commercial transactions, or impose quotas, fees, or other charges.